wvhulle/rust_presentations/traits_type_elision.md

 Imagine you have some cool type called `Session`.

-For some reason, it cannot be `clone`.
+For some reason, it cannot be `Clone`.

 But you want to share it.